Kong/docs.konghq.com/app/enterprise/1.3-x/health-checks-circuit-breakers.md

    sure the DNS server always returns the full set of IP addresses for a name, and does not limit the response. *Failing to do so might lead to health checks not being executed.*

+### Upstreams

+Besides the individual targets having a notion of health, also the Upstreams have a notion of health.
+The health of an Upstream is determined based on the status of its Targets.

+The configuration of the Upstream health is done though the property `healthchecks.threshold`.
+This is a percentage of minimum available target "weight" (capacity) for the Upstream to be considered healthy.

+A simple example:

+- assume an Upstream configured with `healthchecks.threshold=55`
+- it has 5 targets, all with a `weight=100`, so total weight is 500 in the ring-balancer

+Now failures start to occur, and the circuit-breaker for the first target trips.
+It is now considered unhealthy.
+This now means that in the ring-balancer 20% of the capacity is unhealthy (100 weight out of 500).
+This is still above the threshold of 55, so the remaining targets will serve the traffic of the failed one.

+When a second failure occurs, another target fails, and another 100 weight is lost as unhealthy.
+Now the ring-balancer operates at 60% of its capacity, but still within the threshold configured.

+If we assume that the 2 failures occured due to a system overload, we can now assume that the remaining 60% will also not be able to cope with the full load and soon a third node will fail, reducing healthy capacity to 40%.
+At this point the Upstream health will be less than it's threshold, and it will now be marked as unhealthy itself.

+It will only return errors while in this unhealthy state.
+This allows the targets/services to recover from the cascading failure they were experiencing.

+Once the Targets start recovering, the health status of the ring-balancer will automatically be updated once the available capacity passes the threshold again.

 ## Types of health checks